 Why they were putting COVID-19 positive patients back in place was unbelievable.

-We have hundreds of voters in Florida all joining together Sunday to show their support for the president.
+We have hundreds of boaters in Florida all joining together Sunday to show their support for the president.

-He had a parade of small, you know, boats beginning in Jupiter, Florida, traveling the intercoastal with participants waving Trump signs and flags, playing patriotic music, et cetera, et cetera.
+You had a parade of small boats beginning in Jupiter, Florida, traveling the intercoastal with participants waving Trump signs and flags, playing patriotic music, et cetera, et cetera.

 Now you have the Orange County Sheriff.

-And by the way, for the whoever those people are with their AR-15s and full military gear showing up at the State House, uh, stop.
+And by the way, for whoever these people are with their AR-15s in full military gear showing up at the State House, stop.

 I own a lot of these weapons to the extent legal in New York.

-I've carried a weapon and had to uh permit to carry a firearm my whole adult life.
+I've carried a weapon and had a permit to carry a firearm my whole adult life.

 New York, Rhode Island, California, Alabama, Georgia.